YijianZhou/PAL/README.md

-# PAL
+# PAL 3.0

-PAL is an earthquake detection and location architecture. <br>
+PAL is an earthquake detection and location architecture.

 - **PAL Workflow**
 1. phase **P**icking